emacs-lsp/lsp-mode/docs/tutorials/CPP-guide.md

 [ccls](https://github.com/MaskRay/ccls) and
 [clangd](https://clangd.llvm.org/installation.html), with `ccls`'s precursor
-`cquery` being deprecated. used by `Emacs` as provider for language specific features(completion, diagnostics, navigation, etc).
+`cquery` being deprecated. used by `Emacs` as provider for language specific features (completion, diagnostics, navigation, etc).
 For some of the language servers `lsp-mode` ships with automatic installation scripts but there is no such script for installing `C/C++` language server due to their overall complexity.
-As of end of 2020 there are 2 `C/C++` language servers - `ccls` and `clangd` with `cquery` being deprecated.
-For this guide we will be using `clangd` but most of the steps here apply to `ccls` as well. `lsp-mode` is pre-configured and it will be able to find the language server automatically when it is installed on the host machine and it is present on the path.
+For this guide we will be using
+`clangd` but most of the steps here apply to `ccls` as well. `lsp-mode` is pre-configured and it will be able to find the language server automatically when it is installed on the host machine and it is present on the path.
 In case